anymod/guide/docs/guide/content-management-cms.md

 Now when your page loads, content will be displayed as before but will be editable.
 Compare the [before](/live-demos/cms-before.html) and [after](/live-demos/cms-after.html) live demo to see the differences in content and code.

 ::: tip
+The textbox above is actually a mod: click the pencil <sandbox-inline/> on the right, then click the text box to edit it.

 For more examples of how to make the content on your page editable, see [Content management examples](/examples/#content-management).
 :::